maniaplanet/documentation/08.maniascript/17.references/02.syntax-basics/docs.md

    // Gives 1000 points to the 2nd best player, which is Bob

    // those 2 line are completely equivalent :
-   //    they will log Bob, because he has an higher score right now. log(BestPlayer.Login);
+   //    they will log Bob, because he has a higher score right now. log(BestPlayer.Login);
 log(Players[0].Login);
 ```